testable/openfin-puppeteer-testable-example/README.md

 ### Running on Testable

 To run this on Testable simply zip up this directory and upload it into a Puppeteer Testable scenario, or connect it via a VCS link.
+Testable takes care of launching OpenFin for you as part of launching Puppeteer by passing the `channel: 'openfin:[app-config-file]` argument (e.g. `{ channel: 'openfin:app_sample.json' }`).